Stack's Bowers Galleries on Park Avenue: a major auction house rather than a walk-in counter

 Other guides worth a read

 Editorial note.
-Honduras Collectibles is an independent directory and does not buy or sell coins.
-Prices and percentages quoted reflect industry-typical ranges and are indicative only.
-We do not provide investment advice.
+Honduras Collectibles is an independent directory and does not buy or sell coins, broker transactions, certify dealers, or promise quotes.
+Prices and percentages quoted reflect industry-typical ranges and are indicative only; spot price is a reference point, not a dealer offer.
+We do not provide professional valuation or investment advice.